-AUTOCOMMIT mode is on, each command is treated as a separate transaction.
+AUTOCOMMIT mode controls when DBMaker will commit a transaction.
 When AUTOCOMMIT mode is on, each command is treated as a separate transaction.
 DBMaker automatically commits each command executed if it completes successfully, or rolls it back if an error occurs during execution.
 When AUTOCOMMIT mode is off, all commands between successive COMMIT WORK commands form a single transaction.